Toryn Green: Emphatic

-Green is currently focusing on his undergrad degree and heading into the field of Medicine while continuing with his music and acting career.
+Out West

 In 2015, Green reunited with his former bandmates from Something To Burn for a country music project titled OUT WEST.

+The Journey To Medicine

+In 2012, Green decided to step away from touring and started his path towards becoming a doctor.
+He graduated from the University of California Davis with a Bachelor of Science degree in Neurobiology, Physiology and Behavior in 2017.
+He graduated from AUC School of Medicine in 2023 and is currently an Emergency Medicine Resident Physician at Henry Ford Health in Jackson, Michigan.

 Appearances

 On the October 30, 2007, episode of LA Ink, Green received an ambigram tattoo from Kim Saigh on his left forearm.
 Both of Toryn's Ambigram tattoos (Angel/Devil and Sinner/Saint) were designed by Ambigram Artist Mark Palmer of WowTattoos.

 Toryn performed the national anthem for the NASCAR Championship race in Homestead, Florida, in the fall of 2007.

 Toryn Green was touring lead vocalist for Apocalyptica, performing their number 1 hit, "I Don't Care" on NBC's Last Call with Carson Daly.
 It was the band's US television debut which aired on October 31, 2008.

 In 2008, Green appeared in "Distracted Driving", an educational video for the State of Illinois, to promote distracted driving awareness to teenagers.

-Between tours, Toryn performs acoustic cover sets with Ronny Paige (touring bassist for Fuel and lead guitarist of Forever Oeuvre) and Chad Szeliga (drummer of Breaking Benjamin and Forever Oeuvre).
-They are very intimate sets and tend to be more like a sing along with his fans.
+Between tours, Toryn performed acoustic cover sets with Ronny Paige (touring bassist for Fuel and lead guitarist of Forever Oeuvre) and Chad Szeliga (drummer of Breaking Benjamin and Forever Oeuvre).

 On October 12, 2009, Toryn made the debut live performance of his new band "For The Taking" during a private gala celebrating the grand reopening of The Music Mill in Indianapolis, Indiana, with local band New Addiction.
 "Hemorrhage" was the only Fuel song played during this show.

-Toryn changed his eye color permanently through a prosthetic iris implant in a surgery performed by Dr. Shibu Varkey in Trichy, India, on April 7, 2015.